-The OU Dependent Child Tuition Waiver, or DCTW, Program enhances tuition assistance options by providing a full resident tuition waiver for full-time undergraduate students who are children of employees and who are properly enrolled as dependents in the University's medical insurance plan.
+The OU Dependent Child Tuition Waiver, or DCTW, Program enhances tuition assistance options by providing a full resident tuition waiver for full-time undergraduate students who are children of employees.

 Complete details, including the benefits, eligibility criteria, and the application process can be found here.